electron/electron/docs/glossary.md

 Brightray is a low-level dependency of Electron that does not concern the majority of Electron users.

+### CRT

+It's a Microsoft Visual Studio thing.

+> The C Run-time Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
+The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code, and pure managed code for .NET development.

 ### DMG

 An Apple Disk Image is a packaging format used by macOS.
 DMG files are